Wrangell Mountains Writing Workshop presents RiverSong

 McCarthy is approximately a seven hour drive from either Anchorage or Fairbanks (plus time for sightseeing, et cetera).
-It is possible to fly or arrange shuttles from Anchorage to McCarthy, and occassionally we can help arrange carpools for students, though we make no promises.
+It is possible to fly or arrange shuttles from Anchorage to McCarthy, and occasionally we can help arrange carpools for students, though we make no promises.

 Optional morning writing circles will be offered daily before breakfast and all meals will be taken together.
-Detailed schedules will be provided with a welcome packet upon registration.
+A more detailed schedule will be provided with a welcome packet upon registration.

 Cost: $795/person if you pay by June 1, 2015. $825/person after June 1st.
 Current WMC Members receive a 10% discount (not applicable to the early bird price).
 The workshop price includes all meals, optional camping while in McCarthy, complete rafting services, and a shuttle from Chitina back to McCarthy.
 A deposit of $100 is due with registration.
 All fees paid, minus your deposit, will be refundable until June 1st; your deposit will be refunded only if we are able to fill your slot.
 The balance of fees is due 30 days before the workshop start date.

 Register: To apply for this workshop, complete the attached form.
 Since space is limited, we are offering rolling admissions to assure a good mix of writers and musicians who share a passion for wilderness and creative collaboration.
 No wilderness nor musical experience is necessary, but applicants should embrace the potential discomforts of outdoor adventure and welcome the creative cross-pollination approach which serves as a foundation for this experimental workshop.
 Upon acceptance, a $100 deposit is required.
 If you prefer to register by phone or on paper please call Kristin Link at 907-554-4464 or send us a message here.